weefbellington/screenplay/README.md

 ###Odds and ends

-Because the Activity is created and destroyed several times, Screenplay must drop the reference to the old Activity after configuration changes to avoid  memory leak.
-Using the SimpleActivityDirector, you should make sure have to call `unbind()` in the `onDestroy()` callback:
+Because the Activity is created and destroyed several times over the lifecycle of the application, Screenplay needs to drop the reference to the old Activity after configuration changes to avoid memory leaks.
+Using the SimpleActivityDirector, you can drop the old Activity reference by calling `unbind()` in your Activity's `onDestroy()` callback:

 ```java
     @Override